 About the Author

-Sarah King graduated from the University of Pittsburgh with a Bachelor of Science in Psychology and a undergraduate certificate in Gender, Sexuality and Women’s Studies in 2014.
-She joined the IRETA staff as project coordinator in February of 2015 where she works on training, event and meeting coordination as well as technical assistance projects, website development and maintenance, management of abstract submissions and research paper developments, bookkeeping functions and general administrative tasks.
+Sarah King graduated from the University of Pittsburgh with a Bachelor of Science in Psychology and an undergraduate certificate in Gender, Sexuality and Women’s Studies in 2014.
+She joined the IRETA staff as project coordinator in February of 2015 where she works on training, event and meeting coordination as well as technical assistance projects, website development, and maintenance, management of abstract submissions and research paper developments, bookkeeping functions, and general administrative tasks.
 Sarah writes:

-My educational background is in Psychology and GSWS (Gender, Sexuality and Women’s Studies).
+My educational background is in Psychology and GSWS (Gender, Sexuality, and Women’s Studies).
 Coming into the GSWS program in college I thought I was fairly culturally competent regarding LGBT issues.
 After my first day in my first class, I realized I was very wrong.
 It wasn’t that I was intentionally ignorant, more that I wasn’t aware of what I didn’t know.
 As a professional I often find myself questioning the inclusivity of my own perspective on a public health issue.
 For example, if we are talking about alcohol use, what about my own personal identity is narrowing my consideration of other interacting factors?
-I’m a non-white, light skinned, middle class, straight-passing female.
+I’m a non-white, light-skinned, middle-class, straight-passing female.
 My experiences relating to substance use are heavily swayed by my demographics.
-It would be ignorant to assume that a non-white, dark skinned, low SES, butch lesbian has the same experiences as me.
-I believe that is a significant step to becoming culturally aware: understanding of your own limitations and having a desire to address them.
+It would be ignorant to assume that a non-white, dark-skinned, low SES, butch lesbian has the same experiences as me.
+I believe that is a significant step to becoming culturally aware: understanding your own limitations and having a desire to address them.